ligi/IPFSDroid/README.md

 ## TODO
 - [ ] Create a playlist for playing downloaded items (probably using Room)
 - [ ] Move Feeds.json to an IPNS namespace so it is mutable (potentially re-architect the whole thing so that each broadcaster's feed is at an IPNS)
-- [ ] Fix oddities with player (playback resets on rotation, seeking is weird, add position and duration text, add thumbnail which requires updates to the feeds)
+- [x] Fix oddities with player
+- [ ] Add thumbnails to the items in the feeds
 - [ ] Benchmark download speeds under various conditions of nodes on the network with the requested file